Skip to main content

 Interface

-As discussed in this article interfaces provide a very powerful way of to define entities that most conform a definition and seemingly defining an interface looks the same as defining a type:
+As discussed in this article, interfaces give you a powerful way to define entities that must conform to a particular shape.
+Defining an interface looks almost identical to defining a type:

 // creating an interface